matveynator/netchan/README.md

 This basic example demonstrates how to set up a simple server-client communication using `netchan`.
 Remember to handle errors appropriately and ensure that your network addresses and ports are configured correctly for your specific use case.

-## Understanding the Key Differences Between Netchan and Go Channels
+## Understanding the Key Differences Between Netchan and Go Channels in developement version

-netchan is  described as 'Go channels over the network,' but this is a bit misleading for beginners.
-In Go, channels are used for both communicating between processes and synchronizing them.
+netchan is  described as 'Go channels over the network / Quantum network channels,' but this is a bit misleading for beginners.
+In Go, channels are used for both communicating between processes and synchronizing them (quantum behaviour).
 However, this early version of netchan is designed primarily for communication, not synchronization.
-This distinction is important to understand: while Go channels help coordinate process timing, netchan focuses on sending and receiving data across networks.
-We're aiming to include both communication and synchronization in netchan eventually, but currently, its synchronization capability isn't fully developed or tested.
+This distinction is important to understand: while Go channels help coordinate process timing (quantum behaviour), netchan dev version focuses on sending and receiving data across networks.
+We're aiming to include both communication and synchronization (quantum behaviour) in netchan eventually, but currently, its synchronization capability isn't fully developed and tested.

 ## Documentation
 - [General Goals and Principles, Package Structure and Implementation](wiki/README.md)